Sodium is a vital electrolyte that regulates fluid balance, blood pressure, and nerve and muscle function.

 Platelets play a central role in hemostasis.
 In the event of an injury to the blood vessel system, they attach themselves to the damaged area, clump together and thus form the initial wound closure.
 Their value in the blood provides information on how many platelets are present per microlitre of blood.
 The platelet count helps to assess blood clotting disorders, inflammations, infections or bone marrow diseases.
 This value is also important as part of routine examinations or before operations.

-Creatinine is a breakdown product of muscle metabolism and serves as the most important lab value for assessing kidney function.
+Creatinine is a waste product from muscle metabolism and is one of the most important laboratory markers for assessing kidney function.

-Creatinine is produced through the natural breakdown of creatine in the muscles and is transported via the blood to the kidneys, where it is excreted.
-Since Creatinine production is relatively constant and almost 100% is eliminated through the kidneys, the value is well-suited for assessing kidney function.
-An increase in blood Creatinine may indicate that the kidneys are not filtering it efficiently.
-However, the value also depends on muscle mass, age, and fluid intake – athletic individuals or men with a lot of muscle mass often naturally have higher creatinine levels.
-For a more accurate assessment of kidney function, the so-called eGFR (estimated glomerular filtration rate) is also calculated.
+Creatinine is produced during the natural breakdown of creatine in the muscles and is transported through the blood to the kidneys, where it is excreted.
+Because creatinine production is relatively constant and it is almost entirely excreted by the kidneys, the value is well-suited for assessing kidney function.
+An increase in blood levels may indicate that the kidneys are not filtering creatinine effectively.
+However, the value also depends on muscle mass, creatine intake, age, and fluid intake—athletic individuals or men with high muscle mass often naturally have higher creatinine levels.
+To assess kidney function, the so-called eGFR (estimated glomerular filtration rate) is also calculated.

-Kidney function, or eGFR ("estimated Glomerular Filtration Rate"), is a calculated value that shows how well the kidneys filter the blood – it is one of the most important indicators of kidney function and is calculated based on age, gender, and creatinine.
+Kidney function, or eGFR ("estimated Glomerular Filtration Rate"), is a calculated value that indicates how well the kidneys are filtering the blood.
+It is one of the most important indicators of kidney function and is derived from age, sex, and creatinine levels.

-Kidney function is usually estimated based on creatinine levels as well as age and gender.
+Kidney function is typically estimated using creatinine levels along with age and sex.
 It indicates how many milliliters of blood the kidneys can filter per minute.
-This value is more sensitive than creatinine alone because it takes individual differences in muscle mass into account.
-The eGFR is used in practice to detect possible kidney impairment early and, above all, to monitor its progression.
-The lower the value, the more impaired the kidney’s filtering function is.
-Kidney function is a sensitive indicator of organ health, especially of the heart, and can be used well for overall health prognosis.
+This value is more sensitive than creatinine alone, as it accounts for individual differences in muscle mass. eGFR is used in clinical practice to detect early signs of kidney impairment and, most importantly, to monitor its progression over time.
+The lower the value, the more limited the kidneys' filtering ability.
+Kidney function is a sensitive marker of organ health—especially heart health—and can be a valuable indicator for general health prognosis.

 Cystatin C is a protein produced by all body cells and is considered a sensitive marker for kidney function—often more accurate than creatinine.